gullerya/object-observer/README.md

 let customer = { orders: [ ... ] },
     oCustomer = Observable.from(customer);

-//  sortin the orders array, pay attention to the path in the event oCustomer.orders.sort();
+//  sorting the orders array, pay attention to the path in the event oCustomer.orders.sort();
 //  { type: 'shuffle', path: ['orders'], object: oCustomer.orders }